CreeperPookie/NoteProgression/README.md

 # NoteProgression
-A C++ Application to generate perfect note progressions for Minecraft!
+A C++ Application to generate perfect note progressions for Minecraft! :D